-In January, Meier was named a co-recipient of the 2013 USA Basketball National Coach of the Year award after leading the USA U19 team to a gold medal and perfect 9-0 record at the 2013 FIBA U19 World Championships.
+In January 2014, Meier was named a co-recipient of the 2013 USA Basketball National Coach of the Year award after leading the USA U-19 team to a gold medal and perfect 9-0 record at the 2013 FIBA U-19 World Championship.

 Meier continued that success into the 2011-12 season, a year in which the Canes accomplished many firsts for the program.

-Miami defeated Maryland - the eventual ACC Tournament champ - twice during the regular season, the first when they were ranked No. 5 in the nation.
-It was the first time in program history that the Hurricanes had defeated a Top 5 team.
+Miami defeated Maryland - the eventual ACC Tournament champ - twice during the regular season, the first when the Terrapins were ranked fifth in the nation.
+It was the first time in program history that the Hurricanes had defeated a top-five team.
 Later in the year, UM ascended to its highest ranking ever, also at No. 5.

-For her dedication to the University of Miami and the athletic department, Meier was signed to a two-year contract extension, securing the Wheaton, Ill. native through the 2017-18 season.
+For her dedication to the University of Miami and the athletic department, Meier was signed to a two-year contract extension, securing the Wheaton, Ill., native through the 2017-18 season.
 Prior to the 2014-15 season, Meier received another extension, through the 2020-21 campaign, and donated $75,000 back to the school to go towards women’s athletics as well as challenged to community to contribute too.

 A New Era

-Hired on April 19, 2005, then UM Athletics Director Paul Dee announced the appointment of Meier in front of national and local media, fans, alumni and support staff, signifying the beginning of a new era.
+Hired April 19, 2005, Meier was appointed by then-Miami AD Paul Dee in front of national and local media, fans, alumni and support staff, signifying the beginning of a new era.

 Following an unprecedented career as one of the greatest athletes to ever play in the Atlantic Coast Conference, Meier quickly established herself in the coaching ranks.
-Upon her appointment at UM, following an impressive four-year tenure as the head coach at Charlotte where she helped bring the 49er program into national prominence, Meier made it clear that her goal is to make Miami one of the premier women's basketball programs in the country.
+Following an impressive four-year tenure as the head coach at Charlotte where she helped bring the 49er program into national prominence, Meier made it clear that her goal was to make Miami one of the premier women’s basketball programs in the country.

 Creating a Winning Program

-Throughout the season Miami posted wins over ranked teams such as Mississippi (No. 25), Boston College (No. 21) and Virginia Tech (No. 25)--and nearly knocked off then-No. 1 Duke in double-overtime.
+During the season, Miami posted wins over ranked teams such as No. 25 Mississippi, No. 21 Boston College and No. 25 Virginia Tech, and nearly knocked off then-No. 1 Duke in double overtime.
 The Hurricanes also recorded wins over two eventual conference champions in Hartford (America East) and Oakland (Mid-Continent).
-Under her direction, standout Tamara James produced one of the greatest seasons ever seen by a UM player in 2005-06, including becoming the University's all-time leading scorer before being taken as the No. 8 overall pick in the 2006 WNBA Draft by the Washington Mystics.
+Under Meier’s direction, in 2005-06, standout Tamara James produced one of the greatest seasons ever seen by a UM player, becoming the Miami’s all-time leading scorer.
+James was selected with the eighth overall pick in the 2006 WNBA Draft by the Washington Mystics.

 In Meier’s second season in 2006-07, the Hurricanes got off to a strong start, winning seven of their first eight games--including a 79-70 win over Indiana to claim the UM Thanksgiving Tournament title.
 On Dec.
 1, Meier picked up her 100th career victory as the Hurricanes defeated Jackson State, 77-50.
 However, with only eight healthy players to call upon by the start of the ACC schedule, Miami faced challenge after challenge competing in a league that ranked among the top-three strongest women’s basketball conferences nationally and produced two of the NCAA Tournament’s four No. 1 seeds in 2006-07.

-The 2007-08 season, Meier's third with the Hurricanes, saw Maurita Reid continue her rise among the ACC elite.
-The senior was nothing short of impressive shooting beyond the arc and picking opponent's pockets.
-She hit four or more three-pointers on 10 different occasions and finished the season with 110 steals, good for second in the conference and fifth in the NCAA.
-The Queens, N.Y. native led the team in points (15.3 ppg) and rebounding (5.6 rpg) and was also named the ACC All-Defensive Team.
+The 2007-08 season, Meier’s third with the Hurricanes, saw Maurita Reid continue her rise among the ACC elite.
+The senior was nothing short of impressive shooting beyond the arc and picking opponent’s pockets.
+She hit four or more 3-pointers on 10 different occasions and finished the season with 110 steals, good for second in the conference and fifth in the NCAA.
+The Queens, N.Y. native led the team in points (15.3 ppg) and rebounding (5.6 rpg) and was named to the All-ACC Defensive Team.

-With a No. 21 incoming recruiting class, Meier and the Hurricanes saw significant improvement during the 2008-09 season.
-The freshman class was highlighted by McDonald's All-American Shenise Johnson - out of Henrietta, N.Y. and Riquna Williams - from nearby Pahokee, Fla.
+With the No. 21-ranked incoming recruiting class, Meier and the Hurricanes saw significant improvement during the 2008-09 season.
+The freshman class was highlighted by McDonald’s All-American Shenise Johnson - out of Henrietta, N.Y. - and Riquna Williams - from nearby Pahokee, Fla.

 The 2009-10 season was one of the most successful in program history.
-Under Meier's vision, the Hurricanes advanced to the WNIT Championship game.
-Miami posted a 22-14 overall record - the first 20-win campaign since the 2002-03 season and just the eighth all-time.
+Under Meier’s vision, the Hurricanes advanced to the WNIT Championship game.
+Miami posted a 22-14 overall record - the first 20-win campaign since the 2002-03 season and just the eighth all-time in history.

-Following the 2009-10 campaign, then University of Miami Director of Athletics Kirby Hocutt announced that Meier signed a contract extension through 2015.
+Following the 2009-10 campaign, then-Miami AD Kirby Hocutt announced that Meier signed a contract extension through 2015.